Izan-Sola/MarioPowerUps/README.md

        After that right click the cauldron with a glass bottle.
        Then, refine the essence with a phantom membrane to get Refined Rainbow Essence ![refinedrainbowessence](https://github.com/user-attachments/assets/5befcc3b-8051-4978-837d-6b2818c3b69d) and drop it inside a cauldron filled with water and right click the cauldron, then drop a nether star to obtain a Rainbow Star.
+     - To recharge the Rainbow Star when its cooldown ends, right click while holding Rainbow Essence in your offhand and Rainbw Star in your main hand.

    - Red Star (**NS**)